Speak FM

 Police have since arrested several suspects in connection with both the murder and the mob violence, as investigations continue to establish the full circumstances surrounding the incident.

-Peter Banya, the Gulu City East Deputy Resident City Commissioner, condemned the violence, attributing the rising crime to drug abuse among youths especially marijuana and said city security is preparing a major crackdown targeting dealers and users in gang-prone areas including Cemetery Road, Nakasero Road, and Labor Line.
+Peter Banya, the Gulu City East Deputy Resident City Commissioner, condemned the violence, attributing the rising crime to drug abuse among youths, particularly marijuana.
+He added that city security is preparing a major crackdown targeting dealers and users in gang-prone areas, including Cemetery Road, Nakasero Road, and Labour Line.

-Francis Odoch Okayolebe, the LC 1 for Forest Ward, criticised higher security authorities for delayed responses to alerts from local leaders, saying “wa peko wa ngec i kare, ento kony pe bino i cawa” (we report problems in time, but help comes late),
+Francis Odoch Okayolebe, the LC1 Chairperson for Forest Ward, criticised senior security authorities for their delayed responses to alerts from local leaders, saying, “wa peko wa ngec i kare, ento kony pe bino i cawa” (we report problems in time, but help arrives late).

-Odoch Michael, a resident of Gulu City, expressed concern over the rising insecurity and urged city leaders and security agencies to implement stronger, sustained interventions to restore public safety.
+Odoch Michael, a resident of Gulu City, expressed concern over the rising insecurity and urged city leaders and security agencies to implement stronger, sustained measures to restore public safety.

-Police have urged the public to remain calm and cooperative as investigations into the incident continue.
+Police have urged the public to remain calm and cooperate as investigations into the incident continue.